Here’s your diagnosis. Go home and read these pamphlets.

 Here’s What to Include

-Go ahead and open the link to the Trello board if you haven’t already.
+Go ahead and grab the Trello board if you haven’t already.
+Once you have it, open it up.
 You’ll see I added a few lists.
 Contacts, Therapies, Exercises, Diet, and most importantly, To Do items with due dates.

 If you’re like me, you probably a clever method for organizing the contacts in your phone.
 However, the one time you have an emergency, will your home health aide know to look for your cardiologist under S for “Smokin Hot Doc?”